YOUR GUIDE TO:

 To add a new blog post, navigate to Posts → Add New

-Then, fill out the fields from top to bottom making sure to include the Name, Body text, Category, and Featured image!
+Then, fill out the fields from top to bottom making sure to include the Name, Body text, Category, and Featured Image.
+Publish your page.

 To edit an existing blog post, navigate to Posts → All Posts

-Once you’ve made your edit, make sure to hit “Update” in the Publish box.
+Once you’ve made your edit, make sure to click Update in the Publish box.

 To manage your Blog categories, navigate to Posts → Categories